amylzting/whattodo/docs/UserGuide.md

 Refer to the [Features](#features) section for more details of each functionality.

 ## Features
-This section provides support for the features in WhatToDo?.
+This section provides support for the features in WhatToDo.

 ### Adding a task